Last edited on 02/03/2022

 Do not add "http://..." in the first part of the statement, just add the file path of the page.
 Also, be sure to add a space between the file path and redirect path.

-Save the file, upload it back into your website.
+Save the file, upload it back to your website.
 Type the old address into your browser, you should be automatically redirected to the new page.

 Implementing 301 redirects is the best way to preserve your rankings when moving files.
 It can take several months for the search engines to fully update their index with the filename.
 During the transition, you may see search engines switch between the old and new versions of the page, this is normal.
 As the search engine updates, the old page will eventually drop off.

 In conclusion, the best way to rename and move files on your website, while preserving your search engine ranks and providing the best experience for both human and robot users, is the 301 redirect.